bi-labor/es-mssql/docs/mssql/index.md

 ## Grading

 Exercises 1 & 2 help you prepare the environment.
 Starting with exercise 3, **each exercise is worth one grade when completed successfully**.
 For an exercise to count as _successful_ you must finish _all_ its subtasks successfully.
-(E.g. if you complete exercises 3, 4 successfully, but there is an error in exercise 5, and you did not complete exercise 6, the resulting grade will be 3.)
+(E.g. if you complete exercises 3 and 4 successfully, but there is an error in exercise 5, and you did not complete exercise 6, the resulting grade will be 3.)